|Schedule your inspection today!

 Termite Control in the Home

-home buyer with a one year warranty against termites.
-The use of post-construction soil treatment where the
+the home buyer with a one year warranty against termites.
+The use of post-construction soil treatment where the chemicals are

 Termites - Why the concern?

-attack the wood in your home.
-Preventing termite attack and killing these termites is vital if you want to avoid the
+in your home.
+Preventing termite attack and killing these termites is vital if you want to avoid the damage they cause.